What travel expenses can I claim?

 You can read more about employment expenses generally, including the interactions that exist between unreimbursed expenses and the minimum wage and benefits on our page What if I incur expenses in relation to my job?.

-If you think you are entitled to claim tax relief, we have a dedicated website section which explains how to claim it.
+If you think you are entitled to claim tax relief, we have a web page which explains how to claim it.